Physical Gold in a 403(b) Plan (Rollover or Transfer)

 Disclosure: Our content does not constitute financial advice.
 Speak to your financial advisor.
 We may earn money from companies reviewed.
 Learn more

 Do you participate in a 403(b) plan at work?
-Have you ever wondered if (and how) you can invest in recession-proof physical gold bullion (or other investment metals) with your 403(b)?
+Or do you perhaps have an old 403(b) and you are wondering if (and how) you can invest in physical gold bullion (or other investment metals) with this account?
 Here, we’ll go over 403(b) accounts, gold investments, and how you can safeguard your assets against economic calamity.

 What is a 403(b) Plan?